evhub/coconut/DOCS.md

 print_type(1) # TypeError: print_type() takes 0 positional arguments but 1 was given
 ```

 This can be fixed by using the `match` keyword, making `print_type()` a pattern-matching function.
 This will have the effect of turning any `TypeErrors` that would be raised into `MatchErrors`.
-These can then be handled by new `addpattern` functions as needed.
+They can then be handled by new `addpattern` decorated functions as needed.

 ```coconut
 match def print_type():